1nsp1r3rnzt/pblog/content/blog/2025-05-05-lessons-from-my-first-pitch.md

 Thanks to everyone who offered feedback, especially my classmates and Florence, who made the event run smoothly.

 ### Final Thoughts
-If you can align your passion, the problem you want to solve, and a solution that truly helps people—you’ve already won.
+If you can align your passion, the problem you want to solve, and a solution that truly helps people you’ve already won.